tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 to a given flight MUST be taken as an implicit acknowledgement for the entire flight to which it is responding.

+If any element of record_numbers in the ACK references an epoch that is higher than the epoch in which the ACK was received, the implementation MUST terminate the connection with an "illegal_parameter" alert.

 ## Design Rationale

 ACK messages are used in two circumstances, namely: